embrace-io/embrace-docs/docs/embrace-api/supported_metrics_and_queries.md

 | users          | Number of unique users | app_version, os_version, device_model | daily                      |

 :::info
-The `daily_users` metric is of type gauge and represents the count of distinct devices utilizing the app within a specific UTC day.
+The `users` metric is of type gauge and represents the count of distinct devices utilizing the app within a specific UTC day.
 It is important to note that this metric is not designed for cumulative aggregation across days, as doing so would result in double-counting users.

 Summing the users metric across various dimensions within the same day does not yield the overall count of unique users per day.